-Task 6.
-Recommendations for a Further Iterations of Economic Appraisal Report
+Task 5.
+Recommendations for a Further Iteration of a Good Practice Guide

-As a live document and an ever-expanding field of study with new information being constantly generated, to provide recommendations for further phases of work in relation to ongoing development, refinement and enhancement of the approach to economic appraisal.
+As a live document and an ever-expanding field of study, to provide recommendations for further phases of work in relation to ongoing development, refinement and enhancement of good practice guidance.